nvb-uy/Prominent/PACK_CHANGELOG.md

 - **Corruption System.** A high risk high reward system where you get stronger but fall into madness.
 With integration between talents & artifact tree passives.
 - **Infusion System.** Find infusion smithing templates to infuse Etyr and Corruption into any weapon, armor, or tool.
 - **Cinderstone Trophies.** A new item has been added that allows you to craft QoL items such as the Explorer's Compass, among others.
 Their recipes were adjusted to require this item, which is dropped by campaign bosses or made using mythical essences!
 Making these useful items accessible later on in the gameplay.
-- **A rewritten Void's Invasion.** Following an Elden Ring inspired writing style, and focusing more on the story with cryptic indications.
+- **A rewritten Void's Invasion.** Following an Elden Ring inspired writing style, and focusing more on the story with slightly cryptic indications.
 - **Spanish Translations!** The Void's Invasion and Hasturian Era storylines are now also in Spanish.
 This does not apply to other questlines due to it being a very time consuming task for me.
 Other languages aren't planned as of now, as I only speak english and spanish.

 ## What's coming next?
 - v3.0.5 - Hasturian Era's First Boss, New ||Class :smirk:||
-Coming shortly after v3.0.0, this update will add the first boss of Hasturian Era.
+Coming shortly after v3.0.0, this update will add the first boss of Hasturian Era, along with the first quests leading up to it.
 - v3.1.0 - Cinderstone Depths
 This update will bring the new Cinderstone Depths dimension, and for the first time in Prominence, the main hub city, Vaaz!